 Hello iTEM Readers,

 Welcome to 2018!
 The end of 2017 was a busy-busy time for iTEM Mag contributors and the Editor.
-We took some much needed time for rest, readjustment, studio work and project planning during our intermission, and we are happy to be back!
+We took some much needed time for rest, readjustments, studio work and project planning during our intermission, and we are happy to be back!
 This #MuzeMondaze playlist is kicking off our 2018 with a list of our top 18 songs that are keeping us inspired into the new year!
-Basically - it’s some of what we would have brought you these past few Mondays, if we were active!
-Take a listen, enjoy, and leave feedback on what you’re vibing with, and what you’re not-so-into, and we will be back next Monday with our weekly new bangers.
-Enjoy!
+Take a listen, enjoy, and leave feedback on what you’re vibing with, and what you’re not-so-into.
+We will be back next Monday with our weekly bangers.

 1. Finesse (Remix) - Bruno Mars feat.
 Cardi B

-Bruno’s latest single is a remix of Finesse, now featuring Cardi B. The pop superstar and the gaining momentum rapper are the duo we never knew we needed and then, as it was nothing at all, this dropped.
+Bruno’s latest single is a remix of Finesse, now featuring Cardi B. The pop superstar and the gaining momentum rapper, are the duo we never knew we needed.
+And then, as if it were nothing at all, this dropped.

 2. Lemon - N.E.R.D. & Rihanna